Viewing ShotGrid Playlists in SyncSketch

-Once we received the script user information and updated your workspace you will be able to browse Shotgrid Playlists within SyncSketch.
-Rest assured, your information will be stored safely in our database using a PBKDF2 algorithm with a SHA256 hash, as recommended by NIST.
+Once we have received the script user information and updated your workspace, you will be able to browse ShotGrid Playlists within SyncSketch.

 Once a review is synced, it will show up in your SyncSketch Reviews Tab.
-Reviews which are connected to Shotgrid have a "SG" button.
-The SG menu will allow you to refresh the playlist items, in case there were some last minute changes to the Playlist on the Shotgrid side.
+Reviews which are connected to ShotGrid have the SG button.
+The SG menu will allow you to refresh the playlist items, in case there were some last minute changes to the Playlist on the ShotGrid side.
 Once you made sure all Versions have been synced you can start adding your notes in SyncSketch in a synced session or offline.

 Pushing Notes back into SG

 After users have given their notes on SyncSketch, you can push the information back to ShotGrid using the same menu.
 In the SG menu, use the "Push Notes to ShotGrid" option which will start pushing the notes to ShotGrid.
 Both comments and Sketches will be stored in a single Shotgun Note to prevent confusion.
 It is not uncommon to have more than 20 Sketches per version which would make it hard to track on the ShotGrid side.

 After the Notes have been synced, they will show up in your ShotGrid interface.
 You can see that the Comments have been added with Markdown for the frame numbers and the Sketches are attached as frame accurate annotations.
 The generated note is connected to the Playlist, the Shot and the Version to make sure it's easy to find.

 We included a TinyURL back to SyncSketch for quick access of the notes in context.

 This is the ShotGrid Plugin in a nutshell.
 If you have any questions or suggestions on how to improve the communication between ShotGrid and SyncSketch, please get in touch.

 Thanks for reading :)